 Will Supreme Court Case Lead to Lower Impact Fees — or Just More Studies?

-The U.S. Supreme has struck down California’s unique rule — embedded in the Mitigation Fee Act — that exactions and fees don’t have to be “roughly proportional” to the impact of the new development under consideration if are imposed as part of a plan policy or other program-level .
+The U.S. Court has struck down California’s unique rule — embedded in the Mitigation Fee Act — that exactions and impact fees don’t have to be “roughly proportional” to the impact of the new development project under consideration if are imposed as part of a plan policy or other program-level effort.

-But now the question becomes whether the way California jurisdictions actually calculate those program-level fees is specific enough to meet the “rough proportionality” rule – and that question will be determined by California courts.
-Some have said this will inevitably lead to lower impact fees.
-Given the history of impact and mitigation in California, however, it seems more likely that it will simply lead to the use of a more sophisticated methodology in nexus studies that justify the fees. and in California aren’t likely to give up impact fee revenue that easily.
+But now the becomes whether the way California jurisdictions actually calculate those program-level fees is specific enough to meet the “rough proportionality” rule – and that question will be determined by California courts. have said this will inevitably lead to impact fees.
+Given the history of impact and mitigation in California, however, it seems likely that it will simply lead to the use of a more sophisticated methodology in nexus studies that justify the fees.
+Cities and counties in California aren’t likely to give up impact fee revenue that easily.

-This article provides a explanation of how El Dorado came up with the impact fee challenged in the case and discusses options for how cities and counties around the country may have to calculate similar fees in the future.
+This article provides a detailed explanation of how El Dorado County came up the impact fee challenged in the and discusses options for how cities and counties around the country may have to calculate similar fees in the .

 Read More